-While metal casting might be the best process to manufacture a wide range of components, depending on your needs, a forging could be the best option.
+While metal casting might be the best process to manufacture a wide range of components, depending on your needs, the forging process could be the best option.
 Or vice-versa.
 This is why it helps to know the key differences between forging and casting.
 So here are 5 things to consider when deciding if a casting or forging is right for your component, application, and overall needs.

 1. Size of the Finished Product

 One of the more notable differences between metal castings and forgings is the maximum size of a finished product.
 The process of forging moves metal while it is still in a solid-state.
 This requires a tremendous amount of force to modify the original shape of the metal and the force needed drastically increases as the size of the section gets larger.
 Since castings start out as liquid molten metal, it can flow into nearly any shape or size if there is a mold that matches.

 Another consideration pertains to the weight of the parts.
 If there are two identical parts, one made by casting and one by forging, the casting will usually be lighter than the forging.
 As a result, conversions from forgings to castings typically result in a weight reduction.